adamsilver/maintainablecss.com-jekyll/_chapters/12-files.md

 	.basket-heading {}

+	.basket-heading-someModifier {}

 ## Comments

-Place a nice obvious comment between major parts of a CSS file.
-If you're using the first approach to file organisation, you will have multiple modules inside one file.
-Split them up as follows:
+If you have multiple modules residing in a single file, then it's useful to split up these modules with an obvious well named comment:

 	/********************************************
-	* Module name
+	* Basket
 	********************************************/

-	.blah {}
+	.basket {}

-	.blah-a {}
+	.basket-heading {}

 	/********************************************
-	* Module name
+	* Banana
 	********************************************/

+	.banana {}

-	etc {}
+	.banana-details {}